-D. M.S. in Statistics and Data Science Requirements
+D. M.S. in Statistics Requirements

 - 1. An undergraduate degree in statistics, mathematics, engineering or a closely related field.
 Applicants with a strong mathematical background are considered for admission. - 2.
 Three letters of recommendation.
 Ideally, these letters are provided by faculty in the undergraduate major field of study that can attest to the likelihood of the applicant succeeding in a master's level graduate program. - 3.
-Official GRE scores.
-GRE is recommended but not required.
-Although it is not required, the graduate admission committee will use it for ranking purposes. - 4.
+Official GRE scores. - 4.
 Official TOEFL or IELTS scores (for international students) - 5.
 For a final admissions decision, a holistic review of each student's application file is completed on a competitive basis by the Graduate Committee in Statistical Sciences.
 The Graduate Coordinator serves as the committee chair and is a non-voting member except to break a tie.
-Currently a 3.0 GPA is required for financial support. - Probationary Admission.
+Currently a 3.0 GPA is required for financial support.

+Probationary Admission.
 An applicant whose records are complete but who do not qualify for regular admission can be granted probationary admission with departmental recommendation and approval from the Dean of the College of Science and Engineering Technology.
 The student may enroll in graduate courses (maximum 12 hours) to demonstrate they can perform at the graduate level.
-Students must earn a grade of "B" or better in each course taken under probationary status to be considered for regular admission at the discretion of the graduate committee. - Preparatory Admission.
-A degree-seeking applicant that does not qualify for regular admission and needs to complete one or more STEM courses may be granted preparatory admission. - Please note that probationary and preparatory admission does not guarantee regular admission once deficiencies are met.
+Students must earn a grade of "B" or better in each course taken under probationary status to be considered for regular admission at the discretion of the graduate committee.

+Preparatory Admission.
+A degree-seeking applicant that does not qualify for regular admission and needs to complete one or more STEM courses may be granted preparatory admission.

+Please note that probationary and preparatory admission does not guarantee regular admission once deficiencies are met.
 Only regularly admitted students are eligible for College of Science and Engineering Technology Graduate Assistantship positions.